-A) Each classroom or laboratory shall be adequate to serve the specific purpose for which it is intended and shall have sufficient area to accommodate each student.
+Each classroom or laboratory shall be adequate to safely serve the specific purpose for which it is intended and shall have sufficient area to accommodate each student.

-B) Each school shall maintain a designated area that affords access to library-media resources as appropriate to the age of students in the school.
+Each school shall maintain a designated area that affords access to library-media resources, as appropriate to the age of students in the school.

-C) Storage space shall be provided so that materials and equipment may be securely stored in a space other than in student instructional areas.
+Storage space shall be provided so that materials and equipment may be securely stored in a space other than in student instructional areas.
 Storage of hazardous materials shall be in accordance with OSHA requirements.